ministryofjustice/security-guidance/docs/privileged-user-guide.md

 ## Resource monitoring

-Where privileged users are responsible for monitoring system resources to ensure that the system is operating effectively and providing their intended function, defined system Key Performance Indicators \(KPIs\) should be used to monitor systems and ensure they are operating effectively.
-Privileged users should do this by:
+Privileged users are responsible for monitoring their systems to ensure that the system is operating effectively and providing the intended functionality.
+Privileged users should:

+-   Define each system's Key Performance Indicators \(KPIs\), which can be used to ensure the systems are operating effectively.
--   Monitoring and analysing data from each of the following categories in order to observe malicious behaviour, and to minimise, or prevent, system outages or slowdowns:
+-   Monitor and analyse data from the systems in order to observe malicious behaviour, and to minimise, or to prevent, system outages or slowdowns, examples being:
+    -   For MoJ managed infrastructure:
         -   CPU usage.
+        -   Disk usage.
         -   Memory consumption.
-    -   Input/output operations.
+    -   For Cloud solutions:
-    -   Network usage.
+        -   Access requests.
-    -   Disk usage.
+        -   Database monitoring.
-    -   System down time.
+        -   Monitoring storage resources and processes that are provisioned to virtual machines, services, databases, and applications.
+        -   Virtual network monitoring.
--   Identifying the root cause of excessive resource use and rectifying the issue when possible.
+-   Identify the root cause of excessive resource use and rectifying the issue when possible.
 If an issue cannot be rectified quickly, it should be reported to the system owner.
--   Notifying the MoJ's Technology Service Desk if there is a suspected incident \(see [below](#incidents) for contact details\).
+-   Notify the MoJ's Technology Service Desk if there is a suspected incident \(see [below](#incidents-and-contact-details) for contact details\).

 ## Identification and authentication